You may have heard mention of "microformats" recently. If you

 Update: Google endorses "Rich Snippet" microformats for hcard and hreview markup.

-See The Big Picture on Microformats also.
+Also see The Big Picture on Microformats.

 Have you tried Searching this site?

 This is a Unix/Linux resource website.
 It contains technical articles about Unix, Linux and general computing related subjects, opinion, news, help files, how-to's, tutorials and more.
-We appreciate comments and article submissions.